 Step Sheet: Click here to download.

 This is another line dance I’ve already mentioned on this site!
 But, I needed to include here also in the list of 50 Popular Line Dances That Everybody Loves.
-So, to find out about the Watermelon Crawl and learn it, go to my post on “20 Beginner Line Dances You Need To Know.”
-Click here to check it out and see a great demo video of it.
+To find out about the Watermelon Crawl and learn it, go to my post on “8 Improver Line Dances.”
+Check it out and see a great demo video of it.

 Choreographer: Dan Albro